jnasante/ccew-ios-2016/02-objective-c/02-02-classes.markdown

 The convenience pattern is usually `stringWith` or `arrayWith` or `objectTypeWith` whatever kind of object you are working with.
 For example, `stringWithString` is a class method on the `NSString` class that simply calls `[[NSString alloc] initWithString:@"Text"]`.

-Not all object's provide convenience methods, so it is essential to be familiar with the `[[... alloc] init]` idiom.
+Not all objects provide convenience methods, so it is essential to be familiar with the `[[... alloc] init]` idiom.

 ## Custom Constructors